-- Fall application period: October 1 – November 30th
+- Fall CSU Application period: October 1 – November 30th

-- Spring application period: August 1 – 30th
+- Spring CSU Application period: August 1 – 30th

-- Petition to graduate for the ADT (check with your campus for Fall and Spring deadlines)
+- Apply to graduate for the ADT (check with your campus for Fall and Spring deadlines)

 - Transcripts (every campus has different and multiple deadlines)